By Rhonda R. McClure

 NEHGS, Microfilm Collection CS88.Q4 I572 Microform

 Digitized images of these records can also be browsed in the library of American-Canadian Genealogical Society.
-The registers are searchable on Ancestry.com.
-The Catholic Paris registers are also available on FamilySearch.org in separate database: Quebec Catholic Parish Registers 1621-1979.
+The registers are searchable on Ancestry.com as well as Genealogie Quebec.
+The Catholic Paris registers are also available on FamilySearch.org in a separate database: Quebec Catholic Parish Registers 1621-1979.

 Drouin Collection: Indexes